rvi/craftar-example-ios/README.md

 #### Requirements

-To build the project or use the library, you will need XCode 5 or newer, and at least the iOS 6.0 library.
+To build the project or use the library, you will need XCode 5.1 or newer, and at least the iOS 6.0 library.

+This example works with the Catchoom SDK version 2.3.
+If you have an earlier version, please update to the newest one.

 #### Step-by-step guide
 1. Download the [Catchoom SDK](http://catchoom.com/product/mobile-sdk/) for iOS.